gitfunded/docs/docs/architecture.md

 * Deleting the project and thus refunding the funded amount

-## Project sponsor
+## Project member/ sponsor

-Project sponsor fund the desired project.
-Sponsor can be a DAO such as MolochDAO, DAOStack
+Project sponsor will be part of the project by funding the desired project.
+Sponsor will also be the part of DAO such as MolochDAO, DAOStack

 * Funds the project with any crypto currencies (currently ERC20 tokens)
 * Receives the funded amount back in case project discontinues
+* Makes decisions for all the proposals (Expenses and tasks)

-## Project member
+## Project Contributor

-Member is the contributor of the project, often developer
+Contributor of the project, often developer

-* Creates issues/ tasks for the project
+* Creates proposals (issues/ tasks, expenses) for the project
+* Needs to find a member to support the proposal
 * Adds project expenses
 * Works on an existing issue/ task